Learn more about Shades Below, my writing, and what’s coming next!

 * Young Adult

 With such a wide range planned, I understand not all books will make everyone’s insta-read list.
 I’m fine with that.
-Like I said, life and love are complicated things.
+Life and love are complicated things.
 It’s important to me that the books of Shades Below accurately reflect my experiences and beliefs regarding both.

 Will there be more series like Shades Below?